 The aim of this work package is an evaluation of the PBT concept considering scientific findings, the legislative framework of REACH, guidance documents and experiences of regulators.
 This study focusses on REACH, as within EU legislation, the most comprehensive documentation and definition of the PBT/vPvB assessment is under REACH

-The central question of WP3 is to check to which extent the present concept captures all the “substances of concern, for which no safe environmental concentration exists”, and if not, which the ones it does most probably miss are.
+The central question of WP3 is to check to which extent the present concept captures all the “substances of concern, for which no safe environmental concentration exists”, and if not, which are the most likely that it misses?

-Besides the rather “conceptual” definition of the PBT/vPvB assessment which is mostly determined by the Annex III criteria and the legal framework, also the outlined analytical approaches to the determination of P, B and T are briefly reviewed.
+Besides the rather “conceptual” definition of the PBT/vPvB assessment which is mostly determined by the Annex III criteria and the legal framework, the outlined analytical approaches to the determination of P, B and T are also briefly reviewed.
 They do “operationally” define the single endpoints (i.e. P, B and T) and therefore have a direct impact on which substances are identified as PBT/vPvB, and which are not.
 Shortcomings as e.g. analytical challenges (e.g. limited solubility) for different kinds of substances (i.e. ranges of substance properties) can lead to systematic biases towards the identification of PBT/vPvB substances as well.
-The identification of PBT/vPvB substances does therefore not only depends on the strength PBT concept, but to a considerable extent also on whether appropriate test methods can applied with regard to the substances physical chemical properties.
+The identification of PBT/vPvB substances, therefore, not only depends on the strength PBT concept, but to a considerable extent also on whether appropriate test methods can be applied with regard to the substances’ physical chemical properties.

-Where a substance enters the process of substance evaluation because of potentially PBT properties, the legal constraints of the evaluation process are finally having a direct impact on the control of the release of the substance to the environment.
+Where a substance enters the process of substance evaluation because of potential PBT properties, the legal constraints of the evaluation process are finally having a direct impact on the control of the release of the substance to the environment.
 Therefore, the “procedural” dimension of the PBT-assessment is considered as well.

 In section 1.3, PBT/vPvB assessment in various EU legislations is briefly mentioned.
 In section 1.4 the conceptual level of the identification of PBT/vPvB substances as well as procedural issues are discussed.
 Sections 1.5, 1.6 and 1.7 focus on operational definition of persistence, bioaccumulation and toxicity, respectively by discussing experimental constraints.
 In section 1.8, two case studies are presented, illustrating challenges for PBT assessment during evaluation.